2024 Schedule and Clinic Descriptions (Archive)

 Jim Fellows: Modeling Pullmans used in New England: A brief history of the types of Pullman cars used, both heavyweight and lightweight, and a variety of methods to construct them in HO.

-Larry Lawler: TBD
+Larry Lawler: Penn Central Cabooses

-Don Valentine: Milk cars
+Don Valentine: More on Milk Cars and Trains

 Mike Wlochowski: Helpful hints for model railroaders and using what you have around the house to save money.